Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Good Samaritan laws are designed to encourage people to help their fellow citizens without worry.
-They’d likely protect you from damages and liability that result from rescuing a kid or pet.
+They’d likely protect you from damages and liability that result from rescuing a kid.

 In these 16 states, Good Samaritan laws protect you and other bystanders from damages that result from coming to the aid of somebody in distress.

 - South Carolina